kdeldycke/e107-importer/readme.txt

 * Parse BBCode and replace e107 constants in news excerpt.
 * Use internal WordPress library (kses) to parse HTML in the image upload step.
 * Do not upload the same images more than once.
+* Add a new enhanced BBCode parser on top of the one from e107.
+Make it the default parser.

 = 1.1 =
 * Add import of forums and threads to bbPress WordPress plugin.